NaClts/CLI-UNO/README.md

 ## Compliation & Installation
 1. Clone the repository: 'add github link here'
 2. Navigate to the project directory: `cd uno-game`
-3. Compile the source code: `gcc uno.c -o uno`
+3. Compile the source code: `make`
 4. Run the game: `./hkuno`

 ## Controls & Instructions (How to play)